 Change in normal skin appearance.
-It can take many forms depending on the cause.
-YES- if behavioral changes are noted, rash spreads quickly, has open oozing wounds, red, warm or tender to touch and/or is not healing.
+Can take many forms depending on the cause.

+YES- if behavioral changes noted, rash spreads quickly, has open oozing wounds, red, warm or tender to touch and/or is not healing.
 Contact healthcare provider with associated fever.
 May return to school when well enough to participate in normal activities and symptoms are improving/resolved.

-Note: A body rash without a fever or behavior changes usually does not require exclusion from school; seek medical advice swollen eyes, eye discharge/drainage that is thick and yellow or greenish in color, possible light sensitivity or eye pain.
+Note: A body rash without fever or behavior changes usually does not require exclusion from school; seek medical advice or viral